intel/iot-js-api/api/ocf/server.md

 <a name="requestoptions"></a>
 The `options` property is an object whose properties represent the `REST` query parameters passed along with the request as a JSON-serializable dictionary.
 The semantics of the parameters are application-specific (e.g. requesting a resource representation in metric or imperial units).
 For instance request options may be used with the [retrieve](./client.md/#retrieveoptions) request.

+#### `OcfRequest` methods
+<a name="respond"></a>
+##### `respond(data)`
+- Sends a response to this request.
+- The `data` argument is optional and used with requests such as `create` and `update`.

+The method is typically used from request event handlers, and internally reuses the request information in order to construct a response message.

+The method runs the following steps:
+- Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
+- Construct a response message to `request`, reusing the properties of `request`.
+- If `data` is not `null`, then include it in the response message (when the protocol message format supports that).
+- Send the response back to the sender.
+- If there is an error during sending the response, reject `promise` with that error, otherwise resolve `promise`.

+##### `error(error)`
+- Sends an error response to this request.
+- The `error` argument is an `Error` object.

+The method is typically used from request event handlers, and internally reuses the request information in order to construct a response message.

+The method runs the following steps:
+- Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
+- Construct a response message to `request`, reusing the properties of `request`.
+- If `error` is not `null` and an instance of `Error`, then mark the error in the response message (the error may be application specific).
+Otherwise, mark a generic error in the response message.
+- Send the response back to the sender.
+- If there is an error during sending the response, reject `promise` with that error, otherwise resolve `promise`.

 <a name="resourceinit"></a>
 ### 1.2.
 The `ResourceInit` dictionary